vasu31dev/playwright-ts-template/README.md

 Learn how to configure and customize the framework to suit your needs.
 Please refer to the [Framework Setup section](docs/FrameworkSetup.md) for detailed instructions.

-### Page set up and Switching Pages
+### Page set up

 Managing page navigation is a common task in web testing.
-Please refer to the [Pages section](docs/FrameworkSetup.md#switching-pages) for techniques and examples on how to set up a page and switch between different pages within your tests.
+Please refer to the [Pages section](docs/FrameworkSetup.md) on how to set up a page.

 ## Usage